National Preparedness Level: 1 (On a scale from 1 to 5)

 Out of state fires

-Map information provided courtesy of the UDSA Remote Sensing Application Center using data provided by the National Interagency Fire Center.
+Map information using data provided by the National Interagency Fire Center.
 The data is subject to change.

 Weather Outlook